Most of the time when sampling textures in shadersA program that runs on the GPU. More info

 Texture2D _MainTex; Texture2D _SecondTex; Texture2D _ThirdTex; SamplerState sampler_MainTex; // "sampler" + “_MainTex” // ... half4 color = _MainTex.Sample(sampler_MainTex, uv); color += _SecondTex.Sample(sampler_MainTex, uv); color += _ThirdTex.Sample(sampler_MainTex, uv);

-Note however that DX11-style HLSL syntax does not work on some older platforms (e.g. OpenGL ES 2.0), see shading language for details.
+Note however that DX11-style HLSL syntax does not work on some older platforms (e.g. OpenGL ES 2.0), see Using HLSL in Unity for details.
 You might want to specify

 #pragma target 3.5 (see shader compilation targets to skip older platforms from using the shader.

 Unity provides several shader macros to help with declaring and sampling textures using this “separate samplers” approach, see built-in macros.
 The example above could be rewritten this way, using said macros:

 UNITY_DECLARE_TEX2D(_MainTex); UNITY_DECLARE_TEX2D_NOSAMPLER(_SecondTex); UNITY_DECLARE_TEX2D_NOSAMPLER(_ThirdTex); // ... half4 color = UNITY_SAMPLE_TEX2D(_MainTex, uv); color += UNITY_SAMPLE_TEX2D_SAMPLER(_SecondTex, _MainTex, uv); color += UNITY_SAMPLE_TEX2D_SAMPLER(_ThirdTex, _MainTex, uv);

 The above would compile on all platforms supported by Unity, but would fallback to using three samplers on older platforms like DX9.